Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

 ArcBox for DataOps deploys three Kubernetes clusters to give you multiple options for exploring Azure Arc-enabled Kubernetes capabilities and potential integrations.

-- _**ArcBox-K3s-Data-xxxx**_ - A single-node Rancher K3s cluster which is then transformed to a [Cluster API](https://cluster-api.sigs.k8s.io/user/concepts.html) management cluster using the Cluster API Provider for Azure (K3s), and a workload cluster (_ArcBox-K3s-Data_) is deployed onto the management cluster.
-The workload cluster is onboarded as an Azure Arc-enabled Kubernetes resource.
+- _**ArcBox-K3s-Data-xxxx**_ - A single-node Rancher K3s cluster running on an Azure virtual machine.
+Thcluster is onboarded as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
 - _**ArcBox-AKS-Data-xxxx**_ - An AKS cluster that's connected to Azure as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
 - _**ArcBox-AKS-DR-Data-xxxx**_ - An AKS cluster that's deployed in a separate virtual network, designating a disaster recovery site.
 This cluster is then connected to Azure as an Azure Arc-enabled Kubernetes resource.
 ArcBox automatically deploys an Azure Arc Data Controller, an Active Directory connector and an Azure Arc-enabled SQL Managed Instance on top of the connected cluster.
 This cluster is then configured with _ArcBox-K3s-Data-xxxx_ to be part of a distributed availability group for disaster recovery.